Macroscopic modeling of multi-lane motorways using a two-dimensional second-order model of traffic flow: Numerical simulations

 where

 are the numerical fluxes defined by $\mathcal{F}$ and $\mathcal{G}$, being approximate Riemann solvers (in the following the local Lax-Friedrichs).
-We observe that in order to compute the numerical flux, we need the knowledge of the solution in the mid points of the four boundaries of a cell $I_{ij}$.
-If we use a first-order scheme then
+We observe that in order to compute the numerical flux, we need to to know the solution in the mid points of the four boundaries of a cell $I_{ij}$.
+If we use a first-order scheme, then

-In the next section we will show that using scheme \eqref{eq:2DARZscheme} will lead to the same results provided by the above discretized particle model with a large number of vehicles.
+In the next section we will show that using scheme \eqref{eq:2DARZscheme} will lead to the same results obtained using the above discretized particle model with a large number of vehicles.

+\begin{remark} We point out that the discretization introduced above has some close relation to multilane models if one uses a very coarse discretization in $y$-direction, e.g. if the number of discretization points is equal to the number of lanes.
+However, the model introduced here is based on the idea to treat the lanes as continuum.
+Therefore, if we use a coarse discretization in $y$-direction, this will introduce a strong numerical diffusion to the solution that might lead to qualitatively different solutions compared to those predicted by a (theoretical) model.
+Moreover, a coarse discretization of the equations lead to a conservative model which contrasts with multi-lane models with exchange terms on the right-hand side. \end{remark}